UBC-MDS/eazieda/README.md

 Almost every data analysis project involves the process of doing some exploratory data analysis(EDA) and data preprocessing.
 Usually they serve as a very crucial and inevitable step in a data analysis workflow.
 There are some very common tasks in EDA, which can include:

-- checking missing values
+- checking for missing values
 - detecting outliers
-- ploting correlation plots between features
+- plotting correlation plots between features
-- ploting histograms/bar plots for each individual features
+- plotting histograms/bar plots for each individual features

-Typically these steps are followed by some preprocesing like imputation and dealing with outliers.
+Typically these steps are followed by some preprocessing like imputation and dealing with outliers.
 All of those steps together may require lots of coding effort and can be repeated for several projects.
 To solve this issue, we designed the Python package `eazieda` that wraps all of those lines of code into four convenient functions that will allow you to quickly and easily carry out EDA along with some simple preprocessing using just a few lines of code!

 ## Installation